 Background

-Community-based management of exacerbations in high-risk chronic obstructive respiratory patients remains a major challenge due to patients’ heterogeneities, co-morbidities and symptoms-based assessment of the episodes.
-Hybrid care interventions—combining digital tools with in-person, patient-centered care—have demonstrated efficacy in reducing unplanned hospitalizations.
+Community-based management of exacerbations in high-risk patients with chronic obstructive respiratory diagnoses remains a major challenge due to patients’ heterogeneities, comorbidities and symptoms-based assessment of the episodes.
+Hybrid care interventions, combining digital tools with in-person, patient-centered care, have demonstrated efficacy in reducing unplanned hospitalizations.
 However, their effectiveness in real-world settings is less well established.

 Objectives

-To report the co-design process aiming to (1) characterize target candidates; and (2) adapt the implementation of a hybrid care intervention to routine clinical practice.
+To conduct a co-design process aiming to: (1) identify target candidates; and (2) adapt the implementation of a hybrid care intervention to routine clinical practice.

 Methods

-In the Integrated Health District of Barcelona-Esquerra (520 k citizens), three Plan-Do-Study-Act (PDSA) co-design cycles, each lasting six months, were conducted using a mixed-methods approach during a two-year follow-up (2024–2025) of a cohort of 205 patients with chronic obstructive pulmonary disease (COPD) and co-morbidities or severe asthma.
+In the Integrated Health District of Barcelona-Esquerra (520 k citizens), four Plan-Do-Study-Act (PDSA) co-design cycles, each lasting six months, were conducted using a mixed-methods approach during the two-year follow-up (2024–2025) of a cohort of 205 high-risk patients with chronic obstructive pulmonary disease (COPD) and co-morbidities or severe asthma.

 Results

-By the end of PDSA cycle 3 (August 2025), profiles of high-risk candidates for the hybrid care intervention were identified.
-The specificities of the three intertwined components of the intervention: i) health risk assessment, ii) advanced digital support, and iii) nurse-led in person care were defined.
-Home-based, patient’s self-administered Oscillometry proved useful for the objective assessment and management of exacerbations.
+By the end of PDSA-3, we profiled the target candidates for the hybrid care intervention and refined its main components: i) health risk assessment, ii) digital support with an adaptive case management approach, and iii) nurse-led in person care.
+Home-based, patient’s self-administered Oscillometry was feasible and acceptable for the objective assessment and management of exacerbations.
 Adapting the implementation of the hybrid care intervention to local clinical workflows was identified as a priority to enable its sustainable adoption.

 Conclusions